 FAMIS MOMS enrollment grew during the initial months of the COVID-19 public health emergency (PHE), peaking at 1,936 in July 2020, declining over the subsequent months until October 2020, then beginning to climb again.
 This pattern could be partly related to DMAS' adherence with CMS guidance that FAMIS MOMS continue to be redetermined at the end of their 60 days postpartum during the PHE, at which time these individuals' coverage ends or they qualify for and are enrolled in another coverage group.
 At the same time, an increasing number of pregnant women are qualifying for coverage in the Medicaid pregnant women aid category, indicating that the current applicant pool consists of a larger proportion of individuals with lower household income, possibly stemming from economic impacts of the pandemic such as job loss of a member of the household.
-Monthly enrollment as of December 1, 2020 was 1,529, which is comparable to the program's enrollment prior to the onset of the PHE.
-Average monthly enrollment for SFY 2020 (Demonstration Year 1) was 1,587, up 30.2% from SFY 2019.
-Average monthly enrollment for partial-year SFY2021 to date is 1,629.
+Monthly enrollment as of June 2021 was 1,701-higher than the program's enrollment for SFY 2021 (Demonstration Year 2) was1,635, up 3.0% from SFY 2020 (DY1).
+However, average monthly enrollment previously had grown by 30.2% from SFY 2019 to SFY2020.